Top 10 Ways You Can Prevent Damage To Your Pallet Racking Systems

 1. Regular Racking Inspections

 Attention to detail is paramount for inspectors, and a keen eye on structural soundness is crucial.
-This includes vigilance for rust, dents, or any deterioration.
+This includes vigilance for rust, dents, damage or any deterioration.
 These periodic checks are instrumental in preserving both the functionality and safety of the system.

 2. Proper Training for Warehouse Staff